This creamy vegan polenta with mushroom ragu is fancy enough for guests, yet doable on a weeknight. (Plant-based and gluten-free)

 - Red Wine: Use a good quality dry wine that you’d enjoy drinking.
 Never use “cooking wine”.

-Finish the Mushroom Ragu: Add wine to the veg and simmer for a few minutes to evaporate the alcohol.
+Add wine to the vegetables and simmer for a few minutes to evaporate the alcohol.
 Then add the crushed tomatoes, cover with a lid, and simmer for 15 minutes to let all the flavors come together.

-Serve: Divide the polenta among 4 bowls, top with mushroom ragu, and sprinkle with parsley.
+Divide the polenta among 4 bowls, top with mushroom ragù, and sprinkle with parsley.
 Be sure to serve the polenta immediately, since it thickens as it cools.

 Tips for Making the Best Polenta